-HTTP allows a browser, or another user-agent, to a communicate with different resources on Internet: to do this the browser needs both, the identity and the location of the resources.
+HTTP allows a browser, or another user agent, to communicate with different resources on the Internet: to do this the browser needs both the identity and the location of the resources.
 These two bits of information are described by a URI.

 - Identifying resources on the Web

-- A specific kind of URIs, data URIs, embed the resource itself inside the identifier.
+A specific kind of URIs, data URLs, embed the resource itself inside the identifier.

 - Choosing between www and non-www URLs

 Advice on using a www-prefixed domain or not, this article explains the consequences of the choice as well as how to make it.